Center for Excellence in Advocacy Staff

 Kate Donahue

 Following graduation, Kate practiced complex commercial litigation in New York, with a particular focus on contract and land-use disputes.
 Kate subsequently transitioned into public service advocacy where she initially represented abused and neglected children in juvenile court and then spent six years as an Assistant State's Attorney prosecuting felony cases on behalf of the State of Connecticut at both the trial and appellate levels.
 As a prosecutor, Kate was appointed as a Domestic Violence Coordinator and to Connecticut’s Human Trafficking Task Force.
-Throughout her years of practice, Kate was also employed as an Adjunct Professor of Trial Advocacy at Fordham Law School.
+During her ten years of legal practice, Kate was also employed as an Adjunct Professor of Trial Advocacy at Fordham Law School.

 In 2020, after her family relocated to Florida, Kate transitioned to full-time academia.
-She was a Professor of Legal Studies at Keiser University where she received the “Rising Star” Award, as well as an Adjunct Professor of Legal Studies at Franklin University, before joining Stetson Law School as the Associate Director of the Center for Excellence in Advocacy.
+She was a Professor of Legal Studies at Keiser University where she received the “Rising Star” Award, as well as an Adjunct Professor of Legal Studies at Franklin University, before joining Stetson Law School.
+At Stetson, Kate teaches Jury Selection and Trial Advocacy, as well as courses in Stetson’s Masters of Law in Advocacy Program.
+Kate has been published by the National Institute of Trial Advocacy and the Stetson Journal of Advocacy and the Law and has received multiple awards in recognition of her hard work and dedication to Stetson, including Stetson Law Employee of the Year and Stetson Trial Team Coach of the Year.

 Melanie Rice